GinkgoQ/TorbuQuant/docs/algorithms.md

 5. unpacks value rows,
 6. accumulates output.

-The file name is under `torbuquant.triton`, but this specific path is a PyTorch contract implementation.
+The file name is under `turboquant.triton`, but this specific path is a PyTorch contract implementation.

 ### Block Table Semantics